astropy/astropy/docs/coordinates/representations.rst

 Using and Designing Coordinate Representations
 ----------------------------------------------

-As described in the :ref:`astropy-coordinates-overview`, the actual coordinate data in `astropy.coordinates` frames is represented via "Representation classes".
-These can be used to store 3-d coordinates in various representations, such as cartesian, spherical polar, cylindrical, and so on.
+Points in a 3-d vector space can be represented in different ways, such as cartesian, spherical polar, cylindrical, and so on.
+These underlie the way coordinate data in `astropy.coordinates` is represented, as described in the :ref:`astropy-coordinates-overview`.
+Below, we describe how one can use them on their own, as a way to convert between different representations, including ones not built-in, and to do simple vector arithmetic.

 The built-in representation classes are:

 * `~astropy.coordinates.CartesianRepresentation`: cartesian
   coordinates ``x``, ``y``, and ``z``